RenderKit/ospray/README.md

 [geometries](#geometries), otherwise surfaces are treated as completely black.

+The path tracer supports [volumes](#volumes) with multiple scattering.
+The scattering albedo can be specified using the [transfer function](#transfer-function).
+Extinction is assumed to be spectrally constant.

 ### Materials

 Materials describe how light interacts with surfaces, they give objects